-Additionally, the CBA designates the Construction Dispute Board (CDB) as the government-sponsored alternative dispute resolution procedure (Article 25, CBA).
+The CBA designates the 'construction dispute board' (CDB) as the government-sponsored alternative dispute resolution (ADR) procedure (Article 25, CBA).
 There are local CDBs and a central CDB.
-The jurisdiction of each CDB is determined by the registered office of the claimant, or the construction site in question.
+The jurisdiction of each CDB is determined by the registered office of the claimant or the construction site in question.
 Central and local governments appoint a panel of mediator-arbitrators.
-The CDB is not a dispute board frequently used in international construction practices, but a kind of conciliation tool purely formulated for domestic disputes.
+The CDB is not frequently used as an instrument in international construction practices, but is a kind of conciliation tool purely formulated for domestic disputes.
 It is not advisable for foreign investors to rely too much on the CDB procedure.

-The most recommended dispute resolution is arbitration.
-Although use of arbitration for domestic disputes is quite infrequent in Japan, the Arbitration Act (Act No. 138 of 2003, as amended) is modelled after the 1985 UNCITRAL Model Law.
-The Japan Commercial Arbitration Association is the most reliable arbitration institution in Japan, but any foreign arbitration institution can be chosen instead.
-The language of arbitration as English.
+The most widely recommended dispute resolution is arbitration.
+Although arbitration is seldom used for domestic disputes in Japan, the Arbitration Act (Act No. 138 of 2003, as amended) is modelled after the 1985 UNCITRAL Model Law.
+The Japan Commercial Arbitration Association is the most reliable national arbitration institution, but any foreign arbitration institution can be chosen instead.
+The language of arbitration is English.